This document lists the steps to follow to perform a release. For more information on Releases in Facets, see Releases.

 - For Custom Release, add custom commands and enable the required toggle buttons in the Advanced Options.
 Edit or delete the custom command if necessary.
 Click Apply.

-The Advanced Options section is available for both Full Release and Custom Release deployment types.
+The Advanced Options section is available for all deployment types.
 This section allows you to enable certain advanced options that can impact the deployment process.

 The advanced options in Facets include: